tmr08c/tmr08c.github.io/content/blog/2020/10/contributing-github-actions/index.md

 The problem with contributing a GitHub Action to another project is that workflows only seem to run when they are committed to the repository's main branch.
 This means that if you open a Pull Request that adds a GitHub Action, it will **not be run** as a part of that Pull Request.

 This limitation makes sense, especially with the power that Actions can provide.
 You don't want to enable anyone on the Internet to be able to open a Pull Request and run arbitrary code with a workflow; that could be dangerous.
 Despite it making sense, it does make testing difficult.
-While many actions are designed to be easy to set up, there are often configuration options to test out.
+While many actions are designed to be easy to set up, there are often configuration options you may want to test out.

 The inspiration for this post came from wanting to add the [Pull Request Labeler action](https://github.com/actions/labeler) to an open source project.
 This action requires an additional configuration file for mapping files changed to which label to add.